-BOOK III. had from an early age affected a character of piety, CHAP.
-4. pretending to hate the business and vanities of the 1655-58. world, and to desire only a retreat, where he might practise the austerities and devotions pleasing to God.
+retreat, where he might practise the austerities and devotions pleasing to God.
 Morâd, the youngest of the sons of Shah Jehan, was conspicuous, chiefly, for his courage; popular, from his affability and generosity; but credulous and weak.
 When his father's illness gave fire to the combustibles which filled the imperial house, this Prince was serving as Subahdar in Guzerat.

 As the illness of the Emperor was from the first regarded as mortal, Dara took into his hands without hesitation the reins of government; and with his usual precipitation and violence began to show what he apprehended from his brothers, and what his brothers had to expect from him.
 All communication with them was interdicted on pain of death.
 Their agents, papers, and effects at the capital were seized.
-Jumla, and such of the other high officers of the state as were suspected of attachment to any of the younger princes, were removed from their situations. orders were issued to place the imperial forces in a state of preparation for the field.
+Jumla, and such of the other high officers of the state as were suspected of attachment to any of the younger princes, were removed from their situations.
+And orders were issued to place the imperial forces in a state of preparation for the field.

-Suia, who was nearest the scene of action, was the first to appear in hostile array.
+Suja, who was nearest the scene of action, was the first to appear in hostile array.
 From the government of the richest province of the empire, which he had severely pillaged, he was master of a large treasure, the best sinew of war; and he had collected an army with a view to that very contest which was now impending.
-Solimân, the eldest son of Dara, was dispatched without loss of time to oppose him; found means to cross the Gauges unexpectedly; surprised the camp of Suja, and forced him to retreat precipitately to Mongeer; where he was immediately besieged.
+Solimân, the eldest son of Dara, was dispatched without loss of time to oppose him; found means to cross the Ganges unexpectedly; surprised the camp of Suja, and forced him to retreat precipitately to Mongeer; where he was immediately besieged.

-In the mean time, Aurungzebe was employing the

-resources of his fertile mind for strengthening his BOOK III, hands, and making sure his blow.
-He persuaded directed to heaven, not to a throne; but as his brothers Dara and Suja, compared with Morad, were unworthy to reign, he was desirous from friendship of aiding him with all his resources; after which the only boon he should crave would be to retire into obscurity, and devote his days and his nights to the service of his Maker.
+In the mean time, Aurungzebe was employing the resources of his fertile mind for strengthening his hands, and making sure his blow.
+He persuaded Morâd, that with regard to himself his views were directed to heaven, not to a throne; but as his brothers Dara and Suja, compared with Morad, were unworthy to reign, he was desirous from friendship of aiding him with all his resources; after which the only boon he should crave would be to retire into obscurity, and devote his days and his nights to the service of his Maker.